7 Signs Your Roof Needs To Be Replaced

 Repair or Replace

 Regular maintenance and repairs extend the life of your roof for a decade or longer, but when is the damage extensive enough to warrant a full roof replacement?
-Here are seven signs that it is time for you to invest in a new roof rather than patch a problem.
+Here are seven signs that it is time for you to invest in roof leak repair or replacement services from ReNew Roofing in Spooner.

 Asphalt roofing is the most common type in the United States because it is inexpensive but durable.
 The roof will last between 15 and 25 years.
 Other roofing options such as metal, tile, or slate can last decades longer than an asphalt roof, and they often require less maintenance.
 These types of quality materials are expensive to install on your roof, but they may last a lifetime.
 Age is a significant factor in replacement versus repair for an asphalt roof because the materials degrade over time from sun exposure.
 Insurance companies may also deny home coverage without a roof inspection after 20 years.
-If your asphalt roof is 25-years-old or older then it is a sign that it’s time for a new roof.
+If your asphalt roof is 25-years-old or older, it may be time to look for a roof replacement service team in Spooner.